docs

 What happens if a deployment fails?

-If a deployment fails during the build or health check phase, deployra automatically keeps your existing instances running.
+If a deployment fails during the build or health check phase, Deployra automatically keeps your existing instances running.
 No traffic is routed to failed deployments, ensuring your service remains available.
 You'll receive notifications about the failure with detailed logs for debugging.

 Can I rollback a deployment?